spring-cloud-samples/brewery/acceptance-tests/README.md

 the tests in a Docker container too) you can run the tests in a "local" mode.

 ```
-./gradlew acceptance-tests:clean acceptance-tests:test -Dspring.profiles.active=local -DWHAT_TO_TEST=ZOOKEEPER
+./gradlew acceptance-tests:clean acceptance-tests:test -DWHAT_TO_TEST=ZOOKEEPER
 ```

 In addition to this you can provide a couple of more parameters:

 ```
-# will by default point to http://localhost to find the presenting service
+# will by default point to http://localhost to find the presenting service (If you don't provide this option
+# you'll still access localhost by default)
 -DLOCAL
 ```